 The output of this “Service Area” tutorial will show you exactly how far a facility can service in a road network.
-The output is a polygon or line connecting points at which a service like firefighters arrive at the same time. .
+The output is a polygon or line connecting points at which a city service arrives at the same time.

 We’ll walk you through how to prepare the data and how to load the facilities into the Service Area analysis problem.
 This means that each facility will have its own service area – or extent for how far firefighters can reach in a given amount of time (isochrone).